Lithium-ion Battery Recycling Plant Setup in India

-Someone who is directly involved in manufacturer, producer, collection, collection Centre, importer, assembler, dealer, recycler, and consumer and bulk consumers needed authorization for managing the battery waste management in their premises.
+Someone who is directly involved in manufacturing, producing, collection, collection Centre, importer, assembler, dealer, recycler, and consumer and bulk consumers needed authorization for managing the battery waste management in their premises.

 What are the methods for battery recycling present in India?

-The batteries are collected from various source from industries, retailers, collection center and through open auction and sent the different units for recycling –
+The batteries are collected from various sources from industries, retailers, collection centers, and through open auctions and sent the different units for recycling –

 - Battery breaking

 It's three Easy Steps Process

 - Connect with team Corpseed to discuss specific requirements for your business, most of our customers take 20 to 25 minutes to discuss their business needs and get instant solutions